-The global pandemic has changed the way we live, work and shop, accelerating both existing and emerging technological trends and new innovative investments.
-As business and consumers adapt to the current landscape, we examine why augmented reality is the new normal.
+The global pandemic has changed the way we live, work, and shop, accelerating both existing and emerging technological trends.
+As businesses adapt to the current landscape, we examine why augmented reality is the new normal.

 - 75% of business leaders anticipate using AR or VR by 2023

 - 61% of online shoppers prefer to make purchases on sites offering AR/VR